 - To prep the sauce, slice the tomatillos in half and arrange, cut side down, on a foil-lined baking sheet.
 Put the garlic cloves on the sheet, too and set under the broiler.
 Remove when they are a little charred, but not burned to a crisp, about 8 to 10 minutes.

-- Put the tomatillos and the roasted chiles into a blender.
-Peel the garlic and put the garlic into the blender, too.
-Add the 1/2 cup of cilantro and a pinch of salt.
-Puree until everything is combined, but there are still some little chunks; you want some texture to the sauce.
+- Put the tomatillos and the roasted chiles into a food processor.
+Peel the garlic and put the garlic in, too.
+Add the 1/2 cup of cilantro and a healthy pinch of salt.
+Buzz until everything is combined but there are still some little chunks; you want texture to the sauce.
 Mix in the oregano and cumin and set the sauce aside.